AC4461 Meridian Theory & Point Location 1 – Credits 2.5

 Prerequisites: OM4405, OM4406, OM4411

 The second course of the Chinese Materia Medica examines approximately the next 100 commonly used herbs in their traditional categories.
 Major formulas related to each herb are presented, as well as TCM theory as it relates to the understanding of an herb in the context of diagnosis and treatment.

 HM4513 Materia Medica 3 – Credits 3.0

 The final course of the in-depth study of the Chinese Materia Medica covers the last 100 herbs.
 Each herb is studied within its traditional category, studying its tastes, properties, channels, dosage, preparation method, etc. Recent research pertaining to individual herbs is presented as well.

 HM4514L Herbal Pharmacy Practicum – Credits 1.0

 Assisting in the Herbal Pharmacy in the dispensary, students become familiar with the properties of individual raw herbs, their proper storage and handling, and how each herb is individually prepared to be part of an herbal formula.
 Under faculty supervision, students fill prescriptions written by student interns for patients in the clinic.
-By the end of the trimester, students should be able to identify 150 major individual herbs.
-Students will schedule their dispensary attending hours with their instructor at the time of the registration for this class.
+By the end of the trimester, students should be able to identify major individual herbs.
+Students will schedule their dispensary attending hours with the chief clinician at the time of the registration for this class.

 HM5511 Herbal Formula 1 – Credits 3.0